Procurement Services (7000) Procedures

 .530 Catering and Special Events

-Departments may request catering services by contacting the Catering and Special Events office.
+Departments shall request catering services by contacting the Catering and Special Events office.

 .540 Facilities Management

-Departments may request various services from Facilities Management.
+Departments may request various services from Facilities Management by submitting a Customer Request through the AiM system.
 Facilities Management requires a Work Order before providing services.
 Departments may contact Facilities Management to determine what services are available.

-Employees should contact their Building Services Coordinator (Listed by building in the front of the James Madison University Telephone Directory) for building maintenance requests for the building where they are located.
+Employees should contact their Building Services Coordinator for building maintenance requests for the building where they are located.

 .541 JMU Warehouse Complex

 The JMU Warehouse Complex maintains stock items such as cleaning supplies and light bulbs.
 A list of the stocked items is available from the warehouse.
-Departments may request items by completing the Warehouse Requisition Form.
+Departments may request items by completing the Warehouse Requisition Form at the Warehouse window.

 .550 Computer Repairs or Assistance

 Departments should contact the Help Desk (Telephone 83555) to request computer repairs or assistance.
-The Help Desk requires the MPAC Number of your computer to issue a work order.
+The Help Desk requires the ESN Number of your computer to issue a work order.

 Requests for telephone services such as, to move or change an existing phone, obtain a telephone or request repairs, requires a memo or an E-mail describing the services requested.
 The memo should include an Department ID to charge for the services and the signature of the approving authority for the Organization designated.